 Module: Here’s how the we’re reinventing the mortgage process:

 Only show the bold text for the five bullets.
-Clicking on each one reveals the text below.
+Clicking on each one reveals the text below and a button that says “Apply Now”

 More options, lower rates.
 We have access to more lenders, mortgage products and programs, which allows us to offer more options to finance your home and save you money.